witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 ## Integration with Other Systems

+- Transport App: Map API for navigation to venues.
-- Events and Activities App: Call their API to find out if any venues are booked for an event or activity.
+- Events and Activities App: Call their API to find out if any venues are booked for an event or activity - to make sure we are synchronised
 - Campus Safety App: Call their API to provide emergency contact information

 ## Timelines